 After that, I started following this book called “Learn Python the Hard Way”.
 I was like “bring it on”.
 Only to find out later that I didn’t know where to type the code.
 I was staring blankly at my computer screen the next hour. later found out that I need a text editor like “Notepad ++” to write the codes. and that took me another two days to install.

 And I was following this book pretty seriously and spent at least two hours with the book for the next two and a half months.
 Which is probably a record because the author explicitly says it’ll take about two months to complete the book.
 That is, factoring in his slight exaggeration as an author, is in itself a really extreme limit.

-within those period I got really interested in Machine Learning and all things tech.
+within that period I got really interested in Machine Learning and all things tech.
 It turns out machine learning is mostly done in python.
 I felt as if the stars have given me the approval and thought I should learn about it.
-Started following deepmind’s blog and felt like a super human.
+Started following deep mind’s blog and felt like a superhuman.
 Other people looked like mere mortals.

 Just when I was reading about these things.
-I came across something that said “as of writing of this blog Python 2.7 is dead and the future is Python 3” and it was written in 2015 .
+I came across something that said “as of the writing of this blog Python 2.7 is dead and the future is Python 3” and it was written in 2015.
 It took me about four bars of chocolate to get me out of that state of shock.
 Turns out there isn’t that much difference between them.

 I started reading random articles and How-tos on machine learning.
 And I was so into Google and its stuff that I was completely sure that Tensorflow is the only way to go.
 I still do think so.